python/cpython/Doc/library/unittest.rst

 Signal Handling
 ---------------

-The :option:`-c`/:option:`--catch` command line option to unittest, along with the ``catchbreak`` parameter to :func:`unittest.main()`, provide more friendly handling of control-C during a test run.
+The :option:`-c/--catch <unittest -c>` command-line option to unittest, along with the ``catchbreak`` parameter to :func:`unittest.main()`, provide more friendly handling of control-C during a test run.
 With catch break behavior enabled control-C will allow the currently running test to complete, and the test run will then end and report all the results so far.
 A second control-c will raise a :exc:`KeyboardInterrupt` in the usual way.

 The control-c handling signal handler attempts to remain compatible with code or tests that install their own :const:`signal.SIGINT` handler.
 If the ``unittest``